 Most commonly, though, table saws are usually designed to be able to cut straight lines and make smooth cuts across longer boards or pieces of material.
 This is why if you’re purely seeking a saw to perform straight clean cuts to longboards of wood, I’d advise using either a track saw or a table saw.

 However, due to a table saw’s versatility, they can be used to make several types of different cuts, including miter cuts, narrow cuts, and even deep cuts, which make them the better choice.

-For the DIY’er or woodworking enthusiast, a table saw may be used as more of a general-purpose cutting machine, and are an ideal choice for those that have ample workspace.
+For the DIY’er or woodworking enthusiast, a table saw may be used as more of a general-purpose cutting machine and ideal for those with ample workspace.